Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 Herbig-Haro 49/50

-Herbig-Haro 49/50 - Credit: NASA/JPL-Caltech/J. Bally (Univ. of Colo.)
+Credit: NASA/JPL-Caltech/J. Bally

 Enlarge

-Dialup/Forum size
+Dial-up/Forum size

 HiRes